profgarrett/jsgames/README.md

 # JS Games

 This is a research project from Nathan Garrett.
-It provide a set of Excel tutorials.
+It provide a set of software tutorials.

-## Todo for SUmmer 2024
+## Todo for Summer 2024

 > Fix quote marks for SQL
 > Expand SEARCH/FIND section for text2, focusing on mid + search